Reevibe/learning-log-or-100-days-of-code/README.md

 Log: Security day.
 I studied the "Reentrancy" attack, where a malicious contract calls back into your contract before the first function finishes.
 I'm documenting the Checks-Effects-Interactions pattern and why using OpenZeppelin's ReentrancyGuard is a standard on Base.
 Day 24: Gas Profiling
 docs: Day 24 - Running gas reports with Forge
+​Log: Optimized my code today by running forge snapshot.
+This gives a detailed report of how much gas each function costs.
+I'm finding that using uint256 is often cheaper than smaller types like uint8 because of how the EVM stacks work.